 I had a dream a while back in which I am putting on an intimate presentation to introduce my meditation program.
 The setting is a small bookstore.
 As people come in, I serve them soup.
 Butternut squash soup, one of my personal favorites.

 The dream itself was very short and could have easily been dismissed as strange or insignificant.
 However, I immediately knew what the two things (soup and meditation) represented and how magically they had been fused together.

 Dream interpretations are very personal and can really only be understood by the dreamer him or herself.
-Using a dream dictionary (more about this later in my blog) can be a vehicle to help you find your own interpretations; nonetheless, it’s best to keep in mind that only the dreamer can interpret the true meaning or meanings.
+Using a dream dictionary can be a vehicle to help you find your own interpretations; nonetheless, it’s best to keep in mind that only the dreamer can interpret the true meaning or meanings.